 Developing new processes for producing specialist materials, such as plastics, lightweight metal alloys and nanomaterials, is an emerging trend in the chemical industry for a wide variety of industrial and consumer applications.
-Covering all these areas, the degree is designed to provide you with the knowledge and skills for a career in the chemical, materials and related industries.
+Covering all these areas, this course is designed to provide you with the knowledge and skills for a career in the chemical, materials and related industries.

 You’ll gain a good grounding in the fundamental science and mathematical concepts that underpin chemical engineering, such as thermodynamics and the principles of process engineering.
 Specialised modules will also give you a thorough understanding of materials-related topics like structural materials and nano-materials.

-Each year of the course also gives you the chance to take part in project work, equipping you with the range of professional skills you’ll need in your future career.
+Each year of the course also gives you the chance to take part in project work, equipping you with a range of professional skills you’ll need in your future career.

 You can choose to take either the four-year Integrated Masters (MEng, BEng) or the three-year Bachelor’s (BEng) degree on this course.